egallesio/STklos/examples/C-module/README.md

 * Writing help for procedures, not only in Scheme files, but also in C files.

+NOTE: It is probably simpler to understand the file `Makefile-sample` than the GNU autotools generated `Makefile`.
+The main difference is that the generated `Makefile` can be run without installing STklos, whereas `Makefile-sample` needs a prior installation of STklos.

 ## Caveats

-* The example was built for Linux, but can be adapted for other systems.
+* The `Makefile-sample` was built for Linux, but can be adapted for other systems.
 * In order to write STklos modules in C, it is necessary to understand how typical STklos C code works.
 This can be found in the `hacking` file.